Are you struggling to come up with unique Easter basket ideas?

 32. Rainboot Easter Basket

-I love when you can take part a gift and make it into the package itself!
+I love it when you can take a part in a gift and make it into the package itself!
 This is an excellent idea for an Easter basket.

 When spring rolls around, kids may need new rain boots.
 Instead of putting the boots in something, use the boots as the basket.
 It’s cute and smart too.